titon/framework/docs/en/packages/controller/controllers.md

 but we'll get to that in a moment.

 The first option is by returning a string, which is usually reserved for any text or HTML.
-The string will need to be set in the response outside of the controller.

 ```hack
 public function foo(): mixed {